alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 ### Allow people to put pronouns on their badges

 I know people who like to write pronouns on their badges, to avoid being misgendered.
-(This is mostly, but not exclusively, trans and non-binary friends -- whose appearance doesn't match common expectations for their gender.)
+(This is mostly, but not exclusively, trans and non-binary friends, whose appearance doesn't match common expectations for their gender.)

-This can happen in a number of ways:
+You can do this in a number of ways:

 * Coloured sharpies on the registration desk
 * Pronoun stickers